 In the southern hemisphere, 21 December marks the summer solstice where the longest daylight is observed.
-Temperatures were close to slightly above the normal on most of the days.
-The total rainfall was above normal for the month.
+Cold days were felt from 09-15 and 23 when temperatures dropped by 2-4°C. The total rainfall was above normal for the month.
 Thunder was observed only on 15.